Chef-Ski/AgenticAI-Package/README.md

 ---

 ## 🌍 **Running the API Server**
-`agentic-core` provides a built-in Flask API for seamless integration.
+`agentic_core` provides a built-in Flask API for seamless integration.

 ### **Start the API Server**
 ```sh